Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning: Conclusion

 \section{Conclusion}

-This work theoretically characterizes entropy scheduling in non-stationary reinforcement learning as a “one-dimensional, round-by-round trade-off,” and, based on this view, proposes AES, which adaptively adjusts the entropy coefficient/temperature online using observable drift proxy signals, substantially reducing drift-induced performance degradation and accelerating recovery after abrupt changes across multiple algorithms, tasks, and drift modes.
+This work frames entropy scheduling in non-stationary reinforcement learning as a one-dimensional trade-off and introduces AES, an online method that adapts the entropy coefficient based on observable drift proxies.
+Empirically, AES improves robustness to non-stationarity and speeds up recovery after abrupt changes across a range of algorithms and tasks.
+Future directions include improving drift proxy design, analyzing interactions with other adaptation mechanisms, and extending the framework to broader control settings.

-Future research could explore engineering implementation methods that better align with the theoretical boundaries presented in this paper, investigate more agent selection methods, or provide theoretical extensions for continuous control tasks.